-This can mean taking on a side job or working longer hours slightly for some.
+This can mean taking on a side job or slightly working longer hours for some.
 Some people can also invest heavily to build passive income, but this is more of a long-term strategy.

-Some services will help you rent out almost any item in today’s world.
+Some services will help you rent almost any item in today’s world.
 These can range from an extra bedroom to a vehicle such as a boat.

 Easy ways to reduce expenses include eating out less or switching to a slightly older car model.

-Even small items like streaming services that you do not regularly use can make a difference.
+Even small items like streaming services you do not regularly use can make a difference.
 You can even replace older lightbulbs with cost-saving LEDs, saving lots of money in the long run.

 Remember that the bigger an expense you can eliminate, the shorter it will take you to achieve FI.